fengliangcmu/SingleBuffMonitor_WOW_addon/README.md

 ## Supporting World of Warcraft Version 8.01

 ## Dev Version 1
-Only monitor Hunter pet's frenzy buff and shows cooldown and buff stacks.
+Only monitor **Hunter pet's frenzy buff** and shows cooldown and buff stacks.

-Support drag&drop to reposition.
+Support **drag&drop** to reposition.

-Support commandlines as follows:
+Support **commandlines** as follows:
 1. /sbmonitor show
 2. /sbmonitor hide
 3. /sbmonitor resize 100 100    (default value is width: 50 height:50)

 ## Dev Version 2
-When off fight, still show buff info until cooldown is over and then set to 0.5 alpha.
+When off fight, still show buff info until cooldown is over and then set to 0.5 alpha(already fixed).

-Adding user variable saving function so that position&size don't need to be reset after reload.
+Adding **user variable saving** function so that position&size don't need to be reset after reload.

-Adding commandline: /sbmonitor newTarget spellId (/sbmonitor player 272790); NewTarget value might be in this list: https://wow.gamepedia.com/UnitId
+**Monitor any single buff or debuff**: adding commandline /sbmonitor newTarget spellId (/sbmonitor player 272790); NewTarget value might be in this list: https://wow.gamepedia.com/UnitId

 # Copy Right
 Single Buff Monitor, by default for hunter pet's frenzy buff.